Are you interested in Finance?

 Complete the form to learn more about earning a degree in finance.

-As a financial management student, you will have the opportunity to participate in a variety of real-world learning experiences, such as managing a student-run investment fund valued at over $1 million, attending career-focused experiential short trips, obtaining an internship or participating in one of the many student-run entrepreneurial businesses.
+As a financial management student, you will have the opportunity to participate in a variety of real-world learning experiences, such as managing a student-run investment fund valued at almost $2 million, attending career-focused experiential short trips, obtaining an internship or participating in one of the many student-run entrepreneurial businesses.
 The financial management program can help you develop your problem-solving, teamwork and marketplace skills, providing a springboard into dynamic career opportunities.

 B.B.A. in Finance

 These are the important details you will need to keep in mind as you prepare your application.
 Find important details about this and related degree plans..